Hirep/Computer-security/CSlab2/README.md

 5.	"output path": file to output result of process

 	Key file

-To perform encryption using secret phrase write first line "p" Then write key phrase.
+*	To perform encryption using secret phrase write first line "p".
+Then write key phrase.
-To perform encryption using expression write first line "c" Then write coefficients separated by ',' (e.g. "1,-2,3" which will result 3x^2-2x+1 expression).
+*	To perform encryption using expression write first line "c".
+Then write coefficients separated by ',' (e.g. "1,-2,3" which will result 3x^2-2x+1 expression).